jasraa/tp/docs/DeveloperGuide.md

 ![Diagram of overview of BudgetBuddy](diagrams/Introduction.jpg)

-`BudgetBuddy` is the main class of the application and directly interacts with the user. `BudgetBuddy` passes along the input into the Parser.
+`BudgetBuddy` is the main class of the application and directly interacts with the user. `BudgetBuddy` passes along the input into the `Parser`.
 The `Parser` creates a `CommandCreator` object depending on the user's input .
 The `CommandCreator` object then creates the `Command` object.
 This `Command` object will be executed in `BudgetBuddy`.
 The `Command` object utilizes methods and the classes present in `Commons`, which will be explained in more detail in the following sections.

 #### 3.2 Parser Class
-The main functionality of the Parser Class is to determine the type of `CommandCreator` object to initialize.
+The main functionality of the Parser Class is to determine the type of `CommandCreator` object to create.
 Using Boolean Functions, the Parser Class determines this by what the user input starts with.
 After determining the type of `CommandCreator` object, the Parser initializes the `CommandCreator` object with all its required parameters.